 Why take a camera when I have my phone?

-Most all smartphones that have cameras are fixed lenses.
+Most smartphones have cameras that have fixed lenses.
 All smartphones fall into the wide-angle lens bracket, typically around 24-30mm [35mm equivalent]; the larger the number, the less wide the lens angle.

-Due to the lens limit, most people are cropping in to take closer photos.
+Due to the lens limit, most people crop up to take closer photos.

-The light sensitivity on most smartphones tops out around ISO 800; however, some go to ISO 3200, but as that ISO creeps up, the noise and quality of those photos diminish quickly.
+Most smartphones’ light sensitivity tops out around ISO 800; however, some go to ISO 3200, but as that ISO creeps up, the noise and quality of those photos diminish quickly.

 Three Camera Recommendations